fvutils/pyvsc/doc/source/data_types.rst

 ================================

-PyVSC provides a set of standard-width data types, modeled after the types defined in stdint.h.
+PyVSC provides a set of standard-width data types, modeled after the types defined in :file:`stdint.h`.
 Both random and non-random variants of these attribute classes are provided.

 =====  ======  ===============  ==============